-Almost a half of UC patients believe smoking to have protective properties in relation to UC.18 Our study hints at the possibility that some patients may be smoking in an attempt to ameliorate their UC.
+Almost a half of UC patients believe smoking to have protective properties in relation to UC.18 Data from the Swiss IBD Cohort found that only 2.6% of smokers with UC received any support to cease smoking, suggesting clinicians may be hesitant to recommend smoking cessation to patients with UC.
 Indeed, there is evidence that some clinicians have recommended smoking as a therapeutic approach where conventional treatments have failed.19 Our study found no evidence to substantiate these perceived benefits of smoking and does not support this controversial approach.

 Strengths and limitations

 To our knowledge, this is the largest population-based study to investigate the impact of tobacco exposure on disease outcomes in patients with UC.
 Data were drawn from a large nationally representative validated research database, free of referral centre bias.
-CPRD has been specifically validated as a tool to study UC, as well as having high quality data on smoking.23,29,56 Smoking is associated with lower socioeconomic status and depression, both of which have been linked to worse outcomes in IBD,57 and we adjusted for both these potential biases in our analyses.
+CPRD has been specifically validated as a tool to study UC, as well as having high quality data on smoking.23,29,56 Smoking is associated with lower socioeconomic status which has been linked to worse outcomes in IBD57 and we adjusted for this potential bias in our analyses.
 We evaluated objective clinical endpoints, including thiopurine use, corticosteroid dependency, hospitalization and colectomy, key clinical measures that could be determined in a standardized fashion, derived from prospectively collected data and therefore not subject to recall bias.

 Some limitations should be noted.
 We used a cross-sectional marker of smoking status at diagnosis to evaluate its impact on long-term clinical outcomes.
 This was recorded prospectively and we also looked at all previous records to establish if any patients were ex-smokers.
 However, our measure of smoking status does not take into account alternative types of tobacco exposure or the use of transdermal nicotine patches.

-During the study period, 30% of UC patients did not have data on their smoking status in the two years before diagnosis and furthermore 12% had missing data on BMI.
+During the study period, 30% of UC patients did not have data on their smoking status in the two years before diagnosis.
 These patients were not included in the complete case analysis and there is a possibility this may have introduced bias, if for example the reason for the missing data was because such patients had less severe UC and were therefore less likely to visit their GP.
-We therefore conducted a sensitivity analysis including patients with missing data on BMI and smoking status58 and reassuringly this did not alter any of our findings.
+We therefore conducted a sensitivity analysis, imputing patients with missing data on smoking status randomly as never or ex-smokers, as previous research found patients with missing data are very unlikely to be current smokers.58 Reassuringly this did not alter any of our findings.